- Id: RS-007.

 To deliver each parcel, the client MUST make a

-POST request to the HTTP URL corresponding to the node address, with the parcel as the body and the following headers:
+POST request to the HTTP URL corresponding to the node address, with the parcel as the body and the

 The server MUST respond with one of the following status codes: